mariel-rs/mariel-rs.github.io/content/blogs/27082022_firstmonthjava.md

 making me feel comfortable with the language syntax.
 I have covered the first 5 parts (out of 7).
 I have to give it to the course organizers, I have changed my mind about Java.
-I don't love it, but I see why Java is the staple language for teaching object-oriented programming, it's quite didactical.
+I don't love it, but I see why Java is the staple language for teaching object-oriented programming, it's quite didactic.

 I haven't written a line of C# code since 2020, and Java made me remember those times.
 The fact that C# and Java have similar syntaxes has been an advantage for going through the course slightly faster.
-To be fair, I learned C# on the go, with work being my my main driving force for making the program compile :zany_face:
+To be fair, I learned C# on the go, with work being my main driving force for making the program compile :zany_face:

 I am considering on doing the second Java course from the University of Helsinki, why not?
-The material keeps building on complexity and has now hooked me to code a bit more on Java everyday.
+The material keeps building on complexity and has now hooked me to code a bit more on Java every day.

 The whole reason why I decided to learn Java was because of a job requirement, and I am glad I started learning before starting my full-time job.
 The